- Posted by Snapclarity

 You may have your ideal job and work within an awesome team of people you adore, but somehow you still manage to feel stressed at work?
 How come?

 Hands up if you have your work email on your phone?
 Hands up if you take your mobile phone home with you?
 Stupid question, of course, you do!
 But stick with me here.
 Do you use your phone as an alarm and have it by your bed?
 Do you check your email at some point in the evening because it’s habitual?
 Do you check your work plan of actions for the day before sorting your kids out to go to school?
 Do you respond to a work meeting request on Sunday night at 8 pm?

 I could go on… And let’s face it, many of us now have our hands up!

-Most of us experience some kind of stress at work, leaving us to feel overwhelmed.
-Uneasy feelings brought on from a lack of accomplishment, coupled with the realization that we’re living in a world of chaos controlled by work emails, calendars, meetings and text messages from co-workers with no sense of personal boundaries.
+Most of us experience some kind of stress at work, leaving us feeling overwhelmed.
+Uneasy feelings brought on from a lack of accomplishment, coupled with the realization that we’re living in a world of chaos controlled by work emails, calendars, meetings, and text messages from co-workers with no sense of personal boundaries.